mblstamps/stamps2018/R_tutorial/README.md

 ```

 ## Assignment for tomorrow: Please install the following packages tonight so that they are ready for tomorrow

+1. Download gfortran, which is needed for certain R packages and will make your life much easier in the future!
+Link: https://gcc.gnu.org/wiki/GFortranBinaries

+2. Install the following packages:
 ```
 install.packages("devtools")
 source("https://bioconductor.org/biocLite.R")